theurgi/templates/packages/turborepo-changesets/README.md

 # turborepo-changesets

-A monorepo template using [Turborepo](https://github.com/vercel/turbo) pnpm workspaces and [Changesets](https://github.com/changesets/changesets).
-The template is set up with:
+A monorepo template using [Turborepo](https://github.com/vercel/turbo), pnpm workspaces, and [Changesets](https://github.com/changesets/changesets).
+In addition to the aforementioned, the template includes:

-- Turborepo
-- Changesets
-- pnpm workspaces
 - GitHub Actions
 - ESLint
 - Prettier